espressif/esp-idf/docs/en/api-reference/system/mem_alloc.rst

 32-Bit Accessible Memory
 ^^^^^^^^^^^^^^^^^^^^^^^^

 If a certain memory structure is only addressed in 32-bit units, for example an array of ints or pointers, it can be useful to allocate it with the ``MALLOC_CAP_32BIT`` flag.
 This also allows the allocator to give out IRAM memory; something which it can't do for a normal malloc() call.
 This can help to use all the available memory in the {IDF_TARGET_NAME}.

+.. only:: CONFIG_IDF_TARGET_ARCH_XTENSA and SOC_CPU_HAS_FPU

+    Please note that on {IDF_TARGET_NAME} series chips, ``MALLOC_CAP_32BIT`` cannot be used for storing floating-point variables.
+This is because ``MALLOC_CAP_32BIT`` may return instruction RAM, and the floating-point assembly instructions on {IDF_TARGET_NAME} cannot access instruction RAM.

 Memory allocated with ``MALLOC_CAP_32BIT`` can *only* be accessed via 32-bit reads and writes, any other type of access will generate a fatal LoadStoreError exception.

 .. only:: SOC_SPIRAM_SUPPORTED